mahbub-shaki/customizer-color-switcher-theme/README.md

 ---

-📦 Installation
+## 📦 Installation
-Download or clone the repository.
+1. Download or clone the repository.

-Place the folder inside /wp-content/themes/.
+2. Place the folder inside `/wp-content/themes/`.

-Activate the theme from Appearance > Themes in WordPress.
+3. Activate the theme from **Appearance > Themes** in WordPress.

-Go to Appearance > Customize to change hero section content & theme colors.
+4. Go to **Appearance > Customize** to change hero section content & theme colors.

 ---